ym1085/TIL/Certification/aws/practitional/examtopics/151-200/README.md

 C. Amazon Route 53
 D. 탄력적 IP 주소(Elastic IP)

->
+> ✅

 <details>
 <summary>정답 보기</summary>
 <div markdown="1">
-정답은:
+정답은: A
 </div>
 </details>

 ## Question 192

 A company wants to migrate to AWS and use the same security software it uses on premises.
 The security software vendor offers its security software as a service on AWS.
 Where can the company purchase the security solution?

 A. AWS Partner Solutions Finder